 To start with, we have abstracted completely from ex-ante differences in entrepreneurial ability.
 Accounting for the fact that people are born with different skills may be important.
-In Appendix C we extend our model to accommodate for some ex-ante heterogeneity.
-Agents are assumed to be equally successful in the consumption good sector, but to differ in their ability to manage technologies in the investment good sector.
+In fact, our analysis of Section 2 has uncovered a non-negligible amount of heterogeneity in firm fixed-effects, which could reasonably be interpreted as ex-ante differences in ability.
+In Appendix D we we accommodate ex-ante heterogeneity by assuming that agents are equally successful in the consumption good sector, but differ in their ability to manage technologies in the investment good sector.
 The allocation of skill across sectors becomes a function of investor protection.
 A decrease in investor protection can lead to the reallocation of individuals away from the sector where they enjoy a comparative advantage.
 In turn, this can result in greater effects on investment rates, income, and measured TFP.